There are no prerequisites for this course.

-I. Critical thinking - Students will evaluate the validity of their
+GLO 1 - Critical Thinking - Students evaluate the validity of their

-own and other’s ideas through questioning,analyzing, and synthesizing
+own and other’s ideas through questioning, analyzing, and

-III.
-Scientific and Mathematical Literacy - Students will apply an
+GLO 3 - Scientific and Mathematical Literacy.
+Students apply an

-IV.
-Information Management - Students will use effective strategies
+GLO 4 - Information Management - Students use effective strategies

-to collect, verify, document and manage information from a variety of
+to collect, verify, validate, document or manage information using a

 |Course Learning Outcomes: